gecko-robotics/pygecko/examples/tcp/readme.md

 This does not use `geckolauncher.py`, but just starts a bunch of processes that call `GeckoPy`.

+This also uses multicast to find `geckocore`'s addresses for input/output.

 # Running

 Open two windows, in one, run `geckocore.py` and the other run `tcp.py`.